 A Private Server like ours;

-- Is much more expensive to run for the web designer.
+- Is much more expensive to run for a web designer.

 - But it makes your website run much faster.